Overview

 The User Interface presents the following options to locate the server:

-• Solution Connection: connected with the OPC UA server used by a Device Node, or a TagProvider.
+• Solution Connection: connects with the MQTT broker used by a device node or a TagProvider.

-• Remote Broker URL: setup manually the configuration to connect to a Broker.
+• Remote Broker URL: manually set up the connection settings to connect to an external MQTT broker.

 The MQTT Publish Simulator, allows to run a MQTT Client application that publishes data using SparkplugB.